arbitraryexecution/forta-bot-templates/src/contract-variable-monitor/SETUP.md

-# Contract Variable Monitor Agent Template
+# Contract Variable Monitor Bot Template

-This agent monitors contract variables that contain numeric values for specified contract addresses.
+This bot monitors contract variables that contain numeric values for specified contract addresses.
 Upper and lower percent change thresholds, number of data points to collect before checking for percent changes, and alert type and severity are specified per variable per contract address.

-## Agent Setup Walkthrough
+## Bot Setup Walkthrough

-The following steps will take you from a completely blank template to a functional agent.
+The following steps will take you from a completely blank template to a functional bot.

 1.  `contracts` (required) - The Object value for this key corresponds to contracts that we want to monitor variable values for.
-Each key in the Object is a contract name that we can specify, where that name is simply a string that we use as a label when referring to the contract (the string can be any valid string that we choose, it will not affect the monitoring by the agent).
+Each key in the Object is a contract name that we can specify, where that name is simply a string that we use as a label when referring to the contract (the string can be any valid string that we choose, it will not affect the monitoring by the bot).
 The Object corresponding to each contract name requires an `address` key/value pair, `abiFile` key/value pair, and a `variables` key.
 For the `variables` key, the corresponding value is an Object containing the names of contract variables as keys.
 Note that each respective variable key must return a numeric value from a contract.
 The value for each variable name is an Object containing: